flutter/website/src/tools/devtools/memory.md

 of the application to ensure that unneeded objects are no longer reachable (referenced from the root).

-So, if non needed objects are left referenced
+So, if non-needed objects are left referenced
 (in a global or static variable, or as a field of a long-living object), the garbage collector can't recognize them,